We are still here for you. College staff are working remotely and are continuing to teach and support our students.

 How do I best manage self-isolation?

-We are working on a guide to staying well and productive during a period of self-isolation to be added to our wellbeing page.
 There are already useful guides in there on various topics that you may find helpful.
-If you have particular concerns, you can contact our wellbeing team by email: firstname.lastname@example.org.
+If you have particular concerns, you can contact our wellbeing team by email at firstname.lastname@example.org.

 Our social media accounts will also continue to be monitored as usual if anyone just fancies a chat over the next few weeks & months.